 It wasn’t long before Michael’s passion for serving others drove him into public service.

 In 2008, as Director of the Franklin County Board of Elections, Michael oversaw a free, fair and transparent presidential election in one of the largest territories in the country.
 In that role, he implemented practices that continue to provide a high level of service to the public while reducing costs for the taxpayer.

-From 2011 to 2016, Michael proudly represented the residents and businesses of Columbus in the Ohio General Assembly.
+From 2011 to 2016, Michael proudly represented the residents of Columbus in the Ohio General Assembly.
 At the Statehouse, he championed legislation that fostered small business growth to create, retain, and sustain good-paying jobs in Central Ohio.